facebookresearch/TensorComprehensions/docs/source/framework/pytorch_integration/autotuning_layers.rst

 tc.decode
 ---------

-When you save the autotuner cache, two files are created ending in :code:`.cuda/.options`.
+When you save the autotuner cache, one file is created ending in :code:`.options`.
 The :code:`.options` file contains the encoded kernel options.
 If you are curious about what those options look like, you can decode the options by calling :code:`tc.decode`